firalabs/firadmin/README.md

 Update your packages with `composer update` or install with `composer install`.

+##Configurations

-####Publish the package configuration to your laravel application to override some of the configuration options.
+Publish the package configuration to your laravel application to override some of the configuration options.

-Executing The Config Publish Command
+####Executing The Config Publish Command

 ```bash
 php artisan config:publish firalabs/firadmin